A measure of choice irrationality based on opposite judgements: Compromises on preference

+When a menu is offered to her, the DM rates the available alternatives according to a mediation $W_v$ between her utility $U$, and its negation $-U$, whose extent is parametrized by $v$.
+Condition (1) requires that any option whose value is greater or equal than $v$ penalizes the adversarial utility excessively, and, according to $W_v$, it follows any other alternative with a valuation below $v$.
+Condition (2) simply tells that the DM maximizes a compromise in which all the items reaching at least the value $v$ are judged according to her negative utility.
+Thus, $v$ can be interpreted as the maximum level of utility acceptable to the DM, due to behavioral biases such as temptation, low confidence, reciprocity, or guilt.
+Moreover, $U$ represents the DM's preference, and each $W_v$ adopted in DM's selection from a menu represents the corresponding compromise.

-Harmful choices describe the observed behavior of a DM who engages self-punishment.
-When she faces a menu, denial of pleasure modifies her preference, by inducing her to decide according to some harmful distortion of it.
-The approach proposed in Definition~\ref{DEF:harmful_choices} is a special case of the \textsl{rationalization by multiple rationales} proposed by \cite{KalaiRubinsteinSpiegler2002}.
+The approach proposed in Definition~\ref{DEF:rationalization_by_compromise} is a special case of the \textsl{rationalization by multiple rationales} proposed by \cite{KalaiRubinsteinSpiegler2002}.
 According to their paradigm, the DM is allowed to use several linear orders to justify her choice: she selects from each menu the element that is maximal according to some of these preferences.
-Definition~\ref{DEF:harmful_choices} is more binding: a rationalization by self-punishment explains a harmful choice only by means of linear orders which are all harmful distortions of a given preference.
-However, if we do not impose any further restriction on the family of harmful distortions that are needed to justify choice data, our approach cannot be tested.
-Indeed we have:
+Definition~\ref{DEF:rationalization_by_compromise} is more binding: a rationalization by compromise explains a choice only by means of linear orders which are all compromises on a given preference.
+However, if I do not impose any further restriction on the family of compromises that are needed to justify choice data, our approach cannot be tested.